PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp171_director_flasharray_configuration.rst

 Using the NVMe-TCP protocol (RHOSP 17.1.4 only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From RHOSP 17.1.4 you can now use the Pure NVMe-TCP driver for FlashArray, but you must use very specific TripleO configuration files, as this driver is not supported by the standard Pure Storage TripleO system.
+From RHOSP 17.1.4 you can now use the Everpure NVMe-TCP driver for FlashArray, but you must use very specific TripleO configuration files, as this driver is not supported by the standard Everpure TripleO system.

 Create a new environment file ``pure-nvmet-config.yaml`` in your templates directory as follows